BBQ Chicken Salad

 When I want a big, fresh salad, I’m usually looking for something that’s fast, so the recipe below includes the shortest, quickest route – cooking the chicken in a wok or skillet on the stovetop.
 But here are some other ideas:

-- Grill – Want to get outside?
-Keep the chicken breasts whole and sear them on the grill.
-You can brush them with some of the BBQ sauce near the end of cooking.
-Then let the chicken rest for 5 minutes before chopping it and tossing it with any remaining BBQ sauce.
-You’ll get all that great smoky flavor from the grill!
+- Grill – Keep the chicken breasts whole and sear them on the grill.
+Brush them with some BBQ sauce near the end of cooking.
+Then let the chicken rest for 5 minutes before chopping it and tossing it with the full amount of BBQ sauce.
+You’ll get all that great smoky flavor from the grill.

 - Slow Cooker – I make big batches of Slow Cooker Pulled Chicken throughout the year.
-We’ll use some in sandwiches, but the leftovers are perfect for using in this salad.
+We’ll use some in sandwiches, but the leftovers are great in this barbecue chicken salad recipe.